zachhall/SubscriberList/README.md

 - @CreationTimestamp - sets the value of the field to the current time and date during creation (exactly once)

 ### Thymeleaf

+Thymeleaf a server-side Java templating engine for both web and standalone JAR apps.
+Thymeleaf sits on top of existing HTML, so we write HTML like normal and just add a few things to make it a Thymeleaf template.

+#### Thymeleaf "Dialect" Basics

+\${...} : Variable expressions.
+\*{...} : Selection expressions.
+#{...} : Message (i18n) expressions.
+@{...} : Link (URL) expressions.
+~{...} : Fragment expressions.

+### Repository

+A repository is neccessary in Spring applications.
+It aids us in adding data to our database.
+It extends the built-in CrudRepository.